Custody and Visitation

 In cases where minor children are involved, the first and most important issue that must be addressed is child custody.
 The determination of custody of children certainly affects the remaining issues of a divorce proceeding, including issues of support (child and spouse), visitation rights, possession of the marital residence, personal property and debt division.

 In the past, the children’s mother was generally awarded the sole care, custody and control of the parties’ offspring and the father was provided a somewhat restricted visitation schedule with the children.
-Today, judges are much more likely to order that the parties retain joint custody of their children with the mother being classified as the “primary residential parent” and the father being awarded quite liberal residential times with the children.
+Today, judges are much more likely to order that the parties retain joint custody of their children with one parent being classified as the “primary residential parent” and the other parent being awarded quite liberal residential times with the children.

 • Court ordered formal mediation of custody/visitation disputes